mozmeao/platform-docs/docs/contentful.md

 We have created a few different types of content models.
 Most are components that correspond to components in our design system.
 The smallest create little bits of code like buttons.
 The larger ones group together several entries for the smaller components into a bigger component or an entire page.

 For example: The *Page: General* model allows editors to include a hero entry, body entry, and callout entry.
-The callout layout entry, in turn, includes a `CTA (Call To Action)`{.interpreted-text role="abbr"} entry.
+The callout layout entry, in turn, includes a CTA entry.

 One advantage of storing the content in small chunks like this is that is can be reused in many different pages.
 A callout which focuses on the privacy related reasons to download Firefox could end up on the Private Browsing, Ad Tracker Blocking, and Fingerprinter Blocking pages.
 If our privacy focused tagline changes from "Keep it secret with Firefox" to "Keep it private with Firefox" it only needs to be updated in one entry.